Looking for ways to protect yourself from Covid-19?You're in luck! Masks can capture viruses and Covid-19. Read about how masks capture viruses here.

 Learn more about how N99 or N95 work, view the tests and data by Smart Air in our Air Pollution Mask Guide

-Do I need an air purifier to protect me from indoors?
+Do I need an air purifier in India to protect me at home?